CBIIT/ccdi-federation-api/docs/blog/11-26-2025-the-federation-api-iusccc-pst.md

 **About The IUSCCC Pediatric Solid Tumor Program**

-The Sarcoma and Solid Tumor Program at Riley Children's, operated through the Indiana University Simon Comprehensive Cancer Center, specializes in diagnosing, treating, and researching childhood solid tumors - including sarcomas and kidney tumors.
+The Sarcoma and Solid Tumor Program at Riley Children's Health, operated through the Indiana University Simon Comprehensive Cancer Center, specializes in diagnosing, treating, and researching childhood solid tumors - including sarcomas and kidney tumors.
 Through advanced care